gonzalocasal/DB-Connection-Tester/README.md

 MSSQL: ```java -jar DBCTest.jar mssql "192.168.1.196:1433;databaseName=TestDB" dbuser dbpass```

-*cuotes are required if in one of the arguments the char ; is used.
+*cuotes are required if in one of the arguments uses ; char.
+Like MSSQL example.